TannerCarter/Professional-README-Generator/Output/README.md

   # Features
-  A ton
+  More fun stuff

   # Contributing
-  Super fun
+  DO NOT ABUSE THE CODE...
+EVER

   # Tests
-  A whole lot of tests
+  A grip of tests

   # Questions
   Github: https://github.com/TannerCarter <br>
-  For any questions or concerns, please reach out to me via email: JasonStatham@gmail.comm
+  For any questions or concerns, please reach out to me via email: JasonStatham@gmail.commm